Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 -----------------
 * Processing – a single execution of an AI model on a specific geographic area
 * Workflow/Flow – the AI model configuration pipeline definition
-* Project – space for multiple processings
+* Project – space for multiple processing runs

 Mapflow My account